dtube/docs/README.md

     <br />

 <h3>Resistant to censorship</h3>
     <p>We're strong advocates of Free Speech and digital freedom: everyone should be able to share and reach information easily.
-In Dtube even we can't tamper with your content or suspend your account.
-Decentralized features of Dtube make your uploads completely tamper and censorship resistant.
+In DTube even we can't tamper with your content or suspend your account.
+Decentralized features of DTube make your uploads completely tamper and censorship resistant.
 Your account is an asset which you truely own. </p>
   </div>

   <div class="four wide column">
     <img src="https://raw.githubusercontent.com/dtube/docs/master/imgs/cryptoincentive.png" alt="cryptorewards" style="width:50%">
     <br />
     <h3>Crypto rewards</h3>
-    <p>Dtube is a blockchain based social media platform.
+    <p>DTube is a blockchain based social media platform.
 You generate crypto rewards by engaging with others, especially by curating and creating content.</p>
   </div>

   <div class="four wide column">